steve-py96/simpledomtracking/docs/trackingFactory.md

 the supported options with definitions:

-- `detectionKey`: a required string which is equal to one `trackingKey` above to detect whether a DOM-element contains the tracking data, f.e. category, id or similar are recommended to use
+- `detectionKey`: a required callback which provides the provided tracking-keys to pick one of em, it'll detect whether some DOM-element is tracked if the corresponding DOMKey of the detectionKey is found in the attributes
 - `customPrefix`: an optional string for a custom prefix for the DOMKey when being injected, default is "track" (results in data-track-DOMKey)

 <br />